isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-04-01-witness-to-history.md

 <br/>
 <img src="/images/Vol-16-issue-1/History/letters.png">

 (Left) Letter from General Zhang Zhizhong, Commander-in-Chief during the Battle of Shanghai in 1937, to Major-General Feng Yee, dated 13 July (likely 1944).
 General Zhang asked after Feng’s well-being as the latter had suffered minor injuries in the Bombay docks explosion on 14 April 1944.
-Documents of Major-General Feng Yee (冯衍将军珍藏资料).
-Collection of the National Library, Singapore (Accession no.: B34450839C)</i>.
+Documents of Major-General Feng Yee (冯衍将军珍藏资料). <i>Collection of the National Library, Singapore (Accession no.: B34450839C)</i>.

 (Right) A letter dated 9 June (likely 1944) from Wei Lihuang, Commander of the Chinese Expeditionary Force.
 He expressed concern about Major-General Feng Yee’s injuries sustained during the Bombay docks explosion on 14 April 1944.
 Documents of Major-General Feng Yee (冯衍将军珍藏资料). <i>Collection of the National Library, Singapore (Accession no.: B34450839C)</i>.